-Managed Asset Portfolios provides discretionary investment advisory services.

-Before assuming discretionary authority, a written investment advisory agreement must be signed by the client and Adviser which states that the client desires to employ Adviser as an investment adviser with discretionary investment authority over certain assets of the client.
+Managed Asset Portfolios provides discretionary investment advisory services in separately managed accounts.
+Before assuming discretionary authority, a written investment advisory agreement must be signed by the client which states that the client desires to employ Adviser as an investment adviser with discretionary investment authority over certain account assets.
+Discretionary authorization allows us full investment discretion to determine the specific securities and the amount of securities to be purchased or sold for your account without your specific consent or approval prior to each transaction.

 Clients may, at any time, place restrictions on the discretionary authority of Adviser.
-These restrictions may include a number of items, including not purchasing securities in a particular industry (for example, tobacco and alcohol); or a particular type of security (for example, high-yield bonds); or a certain individual security (for example, Apple); or restrictions on the asset allocation of the account.
+Such restrictions may include several possible limitations such as: prohibiting purchase of securities in a particular industry (for example, tobacco and alcohol); prohibiting purchase of a particular type of security (for example, high-yield bonds); prohibiting purchase of a certain individual security (for example, Apple); or restrictions on the asset allocation of the account.
 Each restriction, if any, will depend on specific, individual client requirements and are typically required to be in writing.
-Such client-imposed restrictions on the authority of adviser to exercise full investment discretion in their account(s) may cause the client's portfolio performance to deviate, possibly even significantly, from the calculated performance of the Adviser's composite(s).
+Note that such client-imposed restrictions on the authority of Adviser to exercise full investment discretion in their account(s) may cause the client's portfolio performance to deviate, possibly even significantly, from the calculated and published performance of the Adviser's composite(s), as well as affect our ability to meet your investment objectives.